 dark cloud / white light exhibited at Pataka Art + Museum (14 July - 13 October 2013) and Waterfront Auckland's Silo Park Gallery (January 2014), Pah Homestead Auckland (August 2014) and during Wanaka's festival of colour (April 2015) with over 130,000 people viewing Michael's work to date.

-Joseph Michael’s current project is an encompassing international installation celebrating the pristine scenery of Antarctica.
+Antarctica - while you were sleeping is an encompassing international installation celebrating the pristine scenery of Antarctica.

 The work is a cinematic collision of nature and architecture, wherein Michael’s majestic imagery of Antarctic icebergs are projection-mapped onto significant buildings across the globe.